fumblystuff/fumbly-diddle-docs/docs/subcopy/configuration.md

 ![The application's main screen](/images/subcopy/subcopy-main-1.png)

-In the **Root Directories** section of the the application's main screen, click the button at the end of the input field to browse for the root directory.
+In the **Root Directory** section of the the application's main screen, click the button at the end of the input field to browse for the root directory.

 ![The application's main screen with the root directory populated](/images/subcopy/subcopy-main-2.png)